ufo5260987423/scheme-langserver/doc/startup.md

 ## Pre-require

+If you are using latest Nixos, you may skip this process.

+If you are using Windows, you may do following process in WSL.

 ### [Chez Scheme](https://cisco.github.io/ChezScheme/);

 Chez Scheme is both a programming language and an implementation of that language, with supporting tools and documentation.
 And it is scheme-langserver's base and target.

-A main barrier is that Chez Scheme recently (in 2024) released 10.0.0 version, which has changed a lot building process comparing with previous versions.
-You may find detailed building documentation [here](https://github.com/cisco/ChezScheme/blob/main/BUILDING).

-Scheme-langserver's muti-threaded feature requires Chez Scheme enables --threads option.
-And it's basically default configuration for Chez Scheme now.

-If you're using latest Nixos or relative operating systems, their default Chez Scheme version is 10.0.0.

-If you're using Windows, you may do same process in WSL.
-And please note that, we've not fully testd our work with Chez Scheme's windows version.

->NOTE: I don't recommend install with apt or yum or any others, because we can not confirm they fully provide all we need.

-To install Chez Scheme 10.0.0 (only a reference):
+You may install as following:

 ```bash
 wget https://github.com/cisco/ChezScheme/releases/download/v10.0.0/csv10.0.0.tar.gz
 tar -xf csv10.0.0.tar.gz && cd csv10.0.0